saltstack/salt/doc/topics/development/conventions/formulas.rst

 =============

 Formulas are pre-written Salt States.
-They are as open-ended as Salt States themselves and can be used for tasks such as installing a package, configuring and starting a service, setting up users or permissions, and many other common tasks.
+They are as open-ended as Salt States themselves and can be used for tasks such as installing a package, configuring, and starting a service, setting up users or permissions, and many other common tasks.